iamlab-cmu/camera-calibration/README.md

 - Modify the main.py file to adjust the path to where you want the generated cam_transform.csv and ee_transform.csv files.
 - Modify the main.py file to adjust the intrinsic camera calibration info.
 You can do this by rosecho calling the topic /camera/color/camera_info.
 - Modify the ChAruco.py file init function to adjust the CharucoBoard_create() parameters with the ChAruco board dimensions you printed.
+- Make sure Franka is powered up and Frankpy ROS API is running, as well as the realsense ROS node (verify by $rostopic list)

 ```
 $ python main.py

 ```
+- This code will put Franka into Guide Mode.
+Manually hand move the robot to 15 different positions, press enter in between each position to store data.
 - Given the generated two .csv files, modify publisher.py file if needed to see the path to the two .csv files are correct and can be loaded.
 - Run the VISP server that will print out camera extrinsic info upon a rosservice call to publish the data.
 The sequence is as follows in separate terminals: